-In 1992, I was responsible for servers running SunOS and A/UX which handled email and a USENET feed at Apple's R&D lab in Cambridge, MA.
+In 1992, I was responsible for servers running SunOS and A/UX which handled email and USENET at Apple's R&D lab in Cambridge, MA.
 I also set up Majordomo mailing lists and USENET gateways for various Apple products.

 After working at Apple, I was pegged as a "desktop" guy.
 From 1993-95, I set up and supported hundreds of seats at 3COM, Kodak, and BBN along with Netware and Lotus Notes servers.